 Many people wear shoes that are too small.
 This cuts off circulation to your feet, increases your chances of blisters, and makes walking or standing uncomfortable, if not unbearable.
-Getting your feet properly sized can help you make the best decisions when purchasing shoes and can reduce discomfort.
+Getting your feet properly sized can help you make better decisions when it comes to purchasing shoes and reducing discomfort.

-As you stand or walk all day, muscles become stiff and can become painful.
-Stop every hour or so and do a quick set of stretches to relax and lengthen tightened muscles.
+Muscles can become stiff and painful as you stand or walk all day.
+Stop every hour or so to stretch, relax, and lengthen tightened muscles.

 When you’re in the comfort of home, you can help your feet recover from the day and prepare for tomorrow.
 Try one of these treatments.

-- Ice them down.
-“As much as people don’t want to hear it, immersing the foot — as long as the person doesn’t have vascular problems — in a bucket with water and ice for 20 minutes works to combat the swelling and inflammation that prolonged standing creates in the foot,” Andersen says.
+“As much as people don’t want to hear it, immersing the foot — as long as the person doesn’t have vascular problems — in a bucket with water and ice for 20 minutes works to combat the swelling and inflammation that prolonged standing creates in the foot,” says Lucille B. Andersen, M.D., a foot and ankle surgeon in Pleasanton, California.
 “Each step we take or minute we stand, we are creating micro-damage that the body has to heal.
 Using ice is an easy, effective way to help the body heal faster.”

-- Elevate.
-Propping your feet above the rest of your body (against a wall or on a stack of pillows) will help decrease the day’s swelling.
+Propping your feet above the rest of your body will help decrease the day’s swelling.
+You can place them against a wall or on a stack of pillows.

-If the pain continues, gets worse, or you begin to notice increasing symptoms such as numbness, stinging, or tingling in your feet and toes, make an appointment to see your doctor.
+Make an appointment to see your doctor if the pain continues, gets worse, or you begin to notice increasing symptoms such as numbness, stinging, or tingling in your feet and toes.
 “Pain is a sign that something is wrong,” Youner says.
 “Do not walk through pain.”

 You may have a condition such as bone spurs or plantar fasciitis.
 Bone spurs are a form of outgrowth, and plantar fasciitis is the result of damage or tearing in ligaments of the heel.
 Fallen arches can also contribute to your foot pain.